wp-plugins/cms2cms-phpbb-to-bbpress-forum-converter/readme.txt

 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

  With phpBB to bbPress Convertor you’ll have your phpBB content converted to bbPress easily and swiftly with no hassle and no coding skills needed.
-It’s simple even for beginners.

 == Description ==